MehrdadSamadishadlou/miR_Signature_MI_GSE61741/index.md

  At last a nested cross-validation has been conducted on the whole dataset with <code> n_splits=5 </code> for inner cv and <code> n_splits=10 </code> for outer cv.
 The <code> param_grid </code> was as above and the soring for the grid search step was accuracy.
  </p>

- **Question 4:** <code> Three different approaches have been used for hyper-tunning.
+<a href="#Questions"> **Question 4:** </a> <code> Three different approaches have been used for hyper-tunning.
 Grid search for all parameters of interest at one step, tunning a parameter at a time, and nested cross-validation as the combination of grid search and cross-validation.
 Which hyper-tunning technique is the correct or the better one? </code>

 <p style='text-align: justify;'>
   All models have been trained with <code> cross_validate </code> with <code> cv=10 </code> and the following <code> scoring </code>: